-Petrol, diesel price cut marginally: In Delhi, petrol at Rs 77.83/litre; Mumbai Rs 85.65/litre
+Petrol price cut by 1 paisa: IOCL goofs up, cuts prices by 60 paise, then revises

+India woke up to marginal cut in petrol prices on Wednesday.
+But the cheer was short-lived as it turned out that the 60 paise cut was just an error on the IOCL website and the actual reduction in price was just 1 paisa.
+It is learnt that the actual fuel price on the ground is based on the figures the fuel companies communicate to their dealers across the country on a daily basis.
+This figure on Wednesday was just 1 paisa less than the day before.

-Petrol and diesel prices were reduced marginally Wednesday by Indian Oil Corporation – India’s top fuel refiner and retailer – bringing some relief to commuters and traders across the country.
-The price of petrol was less by 60 paise in New Delhi and 59 paise in Mumbai.
-Diesel prices were reduced by 56 paise in New Delhi and 59 paise in Mumbai.
-Today, the price of petrol is at Rs 77.83/litre in Delhi and Rs 85.65/litre in Mumbai while diesel stood at Rs 68.75/litre in Delhi and Rs 73.20/litre in Mumbai.
+Wednesday morning, Indian Oil Corporation – India’s top fuel refiner and retailer – announced that the price of petrol was less by 60 paise in New Delhi and 59 paise in Mumbai.
+Diesel prices too, they said, were reduced by 56 paise in New Delhi and 59 paise in Mumbai.
+But soon after, the prices were revised.

+In a statement issued, IOCL said: “The reduction was supposed to be 1 paisa but due to a clerical error the price prevalent on May 25 was communicated as today’s price,” a senior official of Indian Oil Corp (IOC) explained.

+The current price of petrol is at Rs 78.42/litre in Delhi and Rs 86.23/litre in Mumbai while diesel stood at Rs 69.30/litre in Delhi and Rs 73.78/litre in Mumbai.
+In Kolkata, the revised price of petrol is Rs 71.85 while in Chennai the revised price is Rs 73.17.
+Prices vary from state to state depending on local sales tax or VAT.
 Click here to read this story in Malayalam

 Click here to get a daily update of the price of petrol in your city